Time Evolution using Renormalizer#

 mpo = Mpo(model)

-# expand the bond dimension
+# since using TDVP-PS, expand the bond dimension to target value.

 mps = init_mps.expand_bond_dimension(mpo, include_ex=False)

-logger.info(f"MPS bond dimension: {mps.bond_dims}")
+logger.info(f"MPS bond dimension after expanding: {mps.bond_dims}")

 n_list = []